-(ii) The benefits derived like product improvement cost reduction product developmentor import substitution Not Applicable.
+(ii) The benefits derived like product improvement cost reduction product developmentor import substitution: Not Applicable.

 18. STATEMENT IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROL WITH REFERENCE TOTHE

-The audit committee of the board of directors actively reviews the adequacy andeffectiveness of the internal control systems and suggests improvements to strengthen thesame.
+The Audit Committee of the Board of Directors actively reviews the adequacy andeffectiveness of the internal control systems and suggests improvements to strengthen thesame.
 The company has a robust management information system which is an integral part ofthe control mechanism.

 The audit committee of the board of directors statutory auditors and the businessheads are periodically apprised of the internal audit findings and corrective actionstaken.
 Audit plays a key role in providing assurance to the Board of director.
 Significantaudit observations and corrective actions taken by the management are presented to theaudit committee of the board.
 To maintain its objectivity and independence the internalaudit function reports to the chairman of the audit committee.
 Report of statutoryauditors for internal financial control system is part of Audit Report.

-19. CORPORATE SOCIAL RESPONSIBILITY (CSR) POLICY
+19. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Provisions of section 135 of the Companies Act 2013 does not apply to the Companytherefore Company has not constituted Corporate Social responsibility (CSR) committee asrequired under the Act.
+Provisions of Section 135 of the Companies Act 2013 does not apply to the Companytherefore Company has not constituted Corporate Social Responsibility (CSR) committee asrequired under the Act.

 In accordance with Section 178 and other applicable provisions if any of the CompaniesAct 2013 read with the Rules issued there under and the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board of Directors formulated theNomination and Remuneration Policy of your Company on the recommendations of theNomination and Remuneration Committee.
-The Nomination and Remuneration Policy of thecompany is annexed as Annexure-C and forms an integral part of this report.
+Pursuant to Section 134(3) of the Companies Act2013 the nomination and remuneration policy of the Company which lays down the criteriafor determining qualifications competencies positive attributes and independence forappointment of Directors and policies of the Company relating to remuneration ofDirectors KMP and other employees is available on the Company's website:http://www.biofilgroup.net/Policies/Policv%20for%20the%20%20Nomination%20&%20Remuneration.pdf .
+The Board of Directorsaffirms that the remuneration paid to Directors senior management and other employees isin accordance with the remuneration policy of the Company.

-The Disclosure required under Section 197(12) of the Companies Act 2013 read with theRule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014as amended up to date is annexed as Annexure - D and forms an integral part of thisReport None of the employee of the company is drawing more thanRs.
-10200000/- per annumor Rs.850000/- per month for the part of the yeartherefore Particulars of the employees as required under Section 197 of Companies Act2013 read with rule 5(2) & rule 5(3) of Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are not applicable during the year under review.
+During the year under review none of the employee of the company is drawing more thanRs.
+10200000/- per annum or Rs.850000/- per month for the part of the yeartherefore Particulars of the employees as required under Section 197 of Companies Act2013 read with rule 5(2) & rule 5(3) of Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are not applicable during the year under review.

-Further Company did not have any holding or subsidiary company therefore receipt of thecommission or remuneration from holding or subsidiary company of the company asprovided under section 197(14) of Companies Act 2013 is not applicable.
+Further Company did not have any holding or subsidiary company therefore receipt ofthe commission or remuneration from holding or subsidiary company of the company asprovided under section 197(14) of Companies Act 2013 is not applicable.

-21. REPORTS ON CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION ANALYSIS
+21. REPORTS ON CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION ANALYSIS:

 As per Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a separate section on corporate governancepractices followed by the Company together with a certificate from the PracticingChartered Accountants confirming compliance forms an integral part of this Report.

-22. DISCLOSURE ON ESTABLISHMENT OF A VIGIL MECHANISM/WHISTLE BLOWER POLICY
+22. DISCLOSURE ON ESTABLISHMENT OF A VIGIL MECHANISM/WHISTLE BLOWER POLICY:

+part of this Annual Report.
 No Person has been denied access to the Audit Committee.

-24. SECRETARIAL AUDIT
+23. SECRETARIAL AUDIT REPORT